 Check Foam Gasket for Any Gaps:

 Before storing your RV, check that there aren’t any hairline gaps in your foam gasket (the foam seal between your RVLock handle and the door).
 The foam gasket around the RVLock handle is designed to create a watertight seal.
 Over time, it could wear down or develop gaps that would allow water to seep inside.
 Examine the gasket carefully, if you notice any hairline gaps you can add a small bead of silicone to seal the area.
-Any large or abnormal gaps, please contact our customer service at 888-316-9899 or email Support@RVLock.com.
+For any large or abnormal gaps, please contact our customer service at 888-316-9899 or email Support@RVLock.com.
 A snug, intact gasket will keep the cold and moisture outside, where they belong.

 In conclusion, properly winterizing your RVLock handle is an often-overlooked but critical step in RV maintenance.
 By following these steps, you can protect your RV from potential security breaches, battery corrosion, and the ingress of cold, moisture, and unwanted visitors.
 With a little care and attention, you'll ensure your RVLock handle continues to serve you well during the winter season and for many adventures to come.
+For best RVLock usage ensure that you aren't making these 3 common mistakes.

 See you on the road!